Foundation in Business

 When you pass this course, you’ll be guaranteed a place on one of our undergraduate business programmes.
 Students regularly go on to study our Business and Management, International Hospitality and Tourism Management, and Events Management degrees.

-As well as new knowledge, you’ll have also gained skills in team working, time management, personal reflection, and presentation.
+As well as new knowledge, you’ll have also gained skills in team working, time management, personal reflection, and presentations.
 All of these are highly valuable to employers across various industries.

 Your tutors will encourage you to take part in the voluntary and community activities offered by our careers team.
 We want you to make the most of your time with us, and see all that Oxford has to offer.